Kareem01001011/Simple-Spam-Bot/README.md

 ## NOTES

-This is the first ALpha version of this project, Do not expect it to be polished/fully featured/not buggy, this is Really buggy and really unstable, But I'm trying to fix as much bugs as I can and I'll be trying to add more features
+This is the  ALpha version of this project, Do not expect it to be polished/fully featured/not buggy, this is Really buggy and really unstable, But I'm trying to fix as much bugs as I can and I'll be trying to add more features.

-1. There is a 5 seconds delay after you press the start button before the bot starts working so you gotta be quick, There is also a 0.2 seconds delay between every message I'll make the delays changeable in later versions, the only way to change them at the moment is to open the code yourself and change them
+1. There is a 5 seconds delay after you press the start button before the bot starts working so you gotta be quick, There is also a 0.2 seconds delay between every message.
+I'll make the delays changeable in later versions, the only way to change them at the moment is to open the code yourself and change them.

 ## How it works